Cost of college has risen 169% since 1980 – but salaries lag far behind, study finds - NewsBreak

 Since 1980, the cost of college has soared 169% while the average salary among young adults rose only 20%, according to the report titled “If Not Now, When?
 The Urgent Need for an All-One-System Approach to Youth Policy.”

 “We haven’t connected the dots from early childhood, through K–12 and postsecondary education, to careers,” said Anthony P. Carnevale, lead author and CEW director.
-“We need an all-one-system approach that facilitates smooth transitions on the pathway from youth dependence to adult independence.”What’s changing in student loan forgiveness, and do I qualify?
+“We need an all-one-system approach that facilitates smooth transitions on the pathway from youth dependence to adult independence.”Check your attic: These old toys could be worth a lot of money

 Thanks in part to the three recessions since the turn of the millennium, employment among the 16-21 age group is now 14 percentage points lower than it was in 2000, the report found.
 Meantime, salaries among people with a bachelor’s degree or higher have been rising.